kirokuan/Siamese-Cbow-py3/README.md

 The dataset can be downloaded from <http://inex.mmci.uni-saarland.de/tracks/qa/> but please note that a password is required (which is available to INEX participants).
 If the dataset can not be obtained, probably any other Wikipedia dump will do just as well.

-In order to use the data, we first need to preprocess it. and we need to have a vocabulary of all terms occurring in the corpus.
+In order to run Siamese CBOW on INEX, we first need to preprocess the data and generate a vocabulary file form it (see the section 'Preprocessing INEX data' below).
-Please see the subsections below.

-For now, let's assume the pre-processed data is in `/path/to/inex_paragraph_output_dir/` and we have vocabulary `INEX.vocab/txt`.<br>
+For now, let's assume the pre-processed data is in `/path/to/inex_paragraph_output_dir/` and we have vocabulary `INEX.vocab/txt`.</br>
 Now we can call:

     $ THEANO_FLAGS=floatX=float32 python siamese-cbow.py -v -vocab INEX.vocab.txt \